Certification and Classification of Linear Quantum Error Mitigation Methods: Case Study: Strategy Certification

 The two mitigation protocols we implement are given by (see \eqRD{physicalOperators}{mitigatedGateVersions}{amplifiedChannels}{noiseAngles}):

 where the first decomposition is CLM and the second CHILM.
-Now, we assume our noisy gate \(\oGN{U}{}{}{}{}{}\) has rotational and stochastic noise amplitudes \(\eAngle\) and \(\eStoch\), respectively (see \eqR{SORErrorsCharac}), as before.
-However, we also assume that our mitigation gates and the hidden inverse procedure are noisy, so we have (see \eqR{SORErrors}):
+Now, we assume our noisy gate \(\oGN{U}{}{}{}{}{}\) has rotational-error and stochastic-noise amplitudes \(\eAngle\) and \(\eStoch\), respectively (see \eqR{SORErrorsCharac}), as before.
+However, we also assume that our mitigation gates and the hidden-inverse procedure are noisy, so we have (see \eqR{SORErrors}):